Patriotic Oath (Philippines): 1993 Jehovah's Witnesses expulsion controversy

-In 1993, a controversy erupted when 70 adherents of the Christian sect Jehovah's Witnesses: 68 students and two teachers, were expelled and fired respectively from a school in Cebu for their failure to salute the flag, sing the Philippine National Anthem, and recite the patriotic oath.
+In 1993, a controversy erupted when 70 adherents of the Christian sect Jehovah's Witnesses: 68 students and two teachers, were expelled and fired respectively from five schools in Cebu for their failure to salute the flag, sing the Philippine National Anthem, and recite the patriotic oath.
 According to Jehovah's Witnesses teachings, flag ceremonies, flag salutes, and patriotic oaths are viewed as acts of worship or religious devotion, the latter two of which they believe can only be rendered to God alone and not to a person or an object.
 The same sect also upholds the teaching that flags of countries are considered as images; the act of honoring an image being constituted as idolatry.

 The Cebu Division Superintendent argued in a court hearing that the students and the teacher violated Republic Act No. 1265, the law making the flag ceremony compulsory for all schools, citing the case of Gerona et al v.
 Secretary of Education.
 The superintendent also argued separation of church and state, stating the flag is devoid of religious significance and does not involve any religious ceremony, and that giving the JWs right to exemption would disrupt school discipline and demoralize the rest of the school population, which by far constitutes the great majority.

 Evidence showed that none of the aggrieved parties engaged in "external acts" or behavior that would offend the people who believe in expressing their love of country through the observance of the flag ceremony even if they did not take part in the compulsory flag ceremony, having only quietly stood at attention during the event to show their respect for the right of those who choose to participate in the solemn proceedings.

 The Court ruled in favor of the expelled students and the fired teachers on the grounds that expulsion due to religious beliefs is invalid, explaining the importance of freedom of religion in the Philippines in an opinion written by justice Carolina Griño-Aquino:

 The students were later allowed to re-enroll in the school they were expelled from, and the teachers were allowed to resume their duties.